insooth/insooth.github.io/cpp-type-inference.md

 //       ^~~ ugly unwrapping
 ```

-We still need to look under the mask to known that we must unwrap the stored reference.
+We still need to look under the mask to know that we must unwrap the stored reference.
 This may be fixed by introducing overloading of `operator.` in future incarnation of C++.

 ## A case of folding